 Our team takes every case we handle very seriously.
 We work diligently to give each client the service, counsel, and attention they deserve.
 When you reach out to us for representation, you can expect us to:

 - Listen carefully to what you experienced during and after your arrest

 - Take note of any potential civil rights violations

-- Thoroughly review the charges against you
+- Thoroughly review the criminal offense allegations or charges against you

 - Investigate for evidence to support your side of the case

 - Determine the best approach to your case, whether it be fighting to have the charges dropped, representing you at trial, or negotiating a favorable plea deal